rnmapbox/maps/android/install.md

 ## We're supporting 3 implementations at the moment:

   - maplibre: *DEFAULT* open source fork of older open source mapbox libraries with many improvements
-  - mabpox: v10 latest mapbox implementation - not opensource requires access for download
+  - mapbox: v10 latest mapbox implementation - not opensource requires access for download
   - mapbox-gl: classis mapbox libraries - should work but will be dropped, recent versions are not open source and requires acess for download